RaimundoDiaz/google-wallet-passes/article.md

 ### Creating Pass Classes and Objects

-To create a pass in Google Wallet, you first need to create the Pass Class, which contains information about the pass creator, or _pass issuer_ in Google terms.
-Once the Pass Class is created, you create the Pass Object, which is the instance of the pass.
+To create a pass in Google Wallet, you first need to create a Pass Class, which contains information about the pass creator (referred to as the _pass issuer_ in Google's terminology).
+Once the Pass Class is created, you can create the Pass Object, which represents an instance of the pass.

-Before creating the classes, I defined types to work better:
+Before creating the classes, I defined types to improve code organization:

 ```js
 /**